Feature Request: New option "x-send-file-docroot"

 github: closes #59

-#1 Updated by darix almost 11 years ago
+#1 Updated by darix about 11 years ago

 /etc/passwd is more or less not critical. at least on linux. /etc/shadow is more critical. but that should be root only. whoever runs his webserver as root should be shot in the first place.